SyllogismRXS/ros_docker_setup/README.md

 ## Stopping Containers

-If you make changes to the container (e.g., installing additional packages manually) and you want to persist those changes, you will just want to "stop" the container:
+Back on the host system: if you make changes to the container (e.g., installing additional packages manually) and you want to persist those changes, you will just want to "stop" the container:

     docker compose stop